-We would like to thank the participants of the poster session at 2K 2005 symposium for their valuable comments.
-This work is funded by research projects EU SERENITY "System Engineering for Security and Dependability", COFIN "Artificial Intelligence Techniques for the Retrieval of High Quality Information on the Web" and by Fondo Progetti PAT, MOSTRO "Modeling Security and Trust Relationships within Organizations" and QUIEW (Quality-based indexing of the Web), art.
-9, Legge Provinciale 3/2000, DGP n.
-1587 dd.
-09/07/04.
+We would like to thank the participants of the poster session at $2K^$ 2005 symposium for their valuable comments.
+This work is supported by grants RP COFIN "Artificial Intelligence Techniques for the Retrieval of High Quality Information on the Web" and RP Quiew "Quality-based Indexing of Web Information".